shahariaazam/personal-blog/_posts/2013-08-18-create-phpstorm-luncher-and-terminal-command-on-ubuntu.md

 ---
 title: Create PhpStorm luncher and terminal command on Ubuntu
 layout: single_post
-ogDescription: Create PHPStorm one-click luncher and shortcut terminal command to run PhpStorm PHP IDE more quickly.
+ogDescription: Create PHPStorm one-click luncher on Ubuntu and shortcut terminal command to run PhpStorm PHP IDE more quickly.
 Easy steps.
-Learn how to create luncher and enjoy PHP coding with Jetbrains PhpStorm.
+Learn how to create luncher and enjoy PHP coding with Jetbrains PhpStorm on Ubuntu.
 categories: [Editor]
 tags: [PhpStorm, Editor, Ubuntu]
 ---